About the Journal

 Ethical Approval: (Provide ethical approval authority name with the reference number.
 If not required, provide an ethical exemption letter of not required).
 The author should upload scan copy of the letter during manuscript submission.

 Informed consent: (Write a statement of informed consent taken from the patient to publish this case report).
-The editor may ask to upload scan copy if required.
+The editor may ask to upload a scanned copy if required.

 Funding source: (If no funding source exist, write, none)